awslabs/synchro-charts/packages/doc-site/docs/api.md

           - `show`: boolean

             A setting to display the label of the annotation on the graph.

+    - `isEditable`: boolean

+      (Optional) A setting to make an annotation editable or not.
+Y Annotations are not editable by default (undefined or false).

  - `thresholdOptions`: Object or Boolean

    (Optional) An threshold objects object to configure the thresholds.
 This setting will applie to all the thresholds.